The Crash (2017 film): Casting

 On October 29, 2013, Variety announced that Frank Grillo and Minnie Driver will be starring in A Conspiracy on Jekyll Island as a married couple; Dianna Agron, John Leguizamo, Ed Westwick, and Maggie Q will be joining them.
 On November 25, 2013, Deadline Hollywood reported that AnnaSophia Robb will be portraying the duo's character cancer-stricken daughter.
 On December 2, 2014, Variety reported that Mary McCormack had been added to the ensemble.
 Rappaport admitted that Agron's character is a "total badass" and is one of the lead roles.
 Agron said that her character is "much more aggressive" than her past roles.
 On August 11, 2015, Rappaport and producer Atit Shah reported that the score, composed by Guy Moon, was being recorded by The Seattle Philharmonic Orchestra.

 Ashton Kutcher was first offered the role of Guy Clifton and accepted the role pending he could shoot on weekends while filming "Two and a Half Men" but scheduling conflicts forced him to drop out.
-Lenny Kravitz accepted the role of Guy Clifton but was forced to drop out of the project because of The Hunger Games promotions.
+Lenny Kravitz accepted the role of Guy Clifton but was forced to drop out of the project because of promotions for The Hunger Games: Catching Fire.
 With Lenny Kravitz attached, Zoey Kravitz was going to play his daughter, but after he departed from the project negotiations with Zoey fell through.
 Frank Grillo eventually was cast as the lead after Helen Hunt suggested Minnie Driver play the role of Shannon.
 Serving as an executive producer, Frank Grillo rejected casting Bella Thorne as his daughter in the film as well as a Courtney Love cameo as Hillary Clinton.
 Dominic Cooper and Sean Combs were loosely attached to roles but eventually dropped out last minute.

-At the 2016 People's Choice Awards held in Los Angeles on January 6, 2016 Ed Westwick had this to say on how his fans will react to finally seeing him play a character with a solid sense of right and wrong, "It was different from anything I had done, that's always something that's going to make you attracted to a part," said Westwick.
+At the 2016 People's Choice Awards held in Los Angeles on January 6, 2016, Ed Westwick – who had played the main antagonist, Chuck Bass, for five years on Gossip Girl – had this to say on how his fans will react to finally seeing him play a character with a solid sense of right and wrong, "It was different from anything I had done, that's always something that's going to make you attracted to a part," said Westwick.
 "The moral compass was also something that was interesting as well because after someone does something that's bad, how do they get back to a neutral place or a more positive place?"
 Westwick added that he's hoping fans enjoy seeing him in a new light.